Special Financing- 0% for 12 Months Read More

 The very earliest refrigerants were either toxic or highly combustible chemicals like ammonia, sulfur dioxide, and methyl chloride.
 The current blends are much safer, and they produce a far lower level of greenhouse gas emissions.
 The newest blends have also contributed to making air conditioners more energy-efficient than ever.

 Loss of refrigerant due to leaks is one of the more common problems that air conditioners can encounter.
 If you hear a hissing noise from your AC, it is probably because of a leak that is allowing the refrigerant to escape.
-Don’t wait for the problem to get worse: call on technicians right away to repair it.
+Don’t wait for the problem to get worse: call on technicians right away to fix low refrigerant issues before it leads to serious damage.

 In Wilmette, IL, you can reach the repair experts at Malek Heating & Cooling any time of the day or night.